VictoriaMetrics/VictoriaMetrics/README.md

 ## Cluster resizing and scalability

-Cluster performance and capacity scales with adding new nodes.
+Cluster performance and capacity can be scaled up in two ways:

-- `vminsert` and `vmselect` nodes are stateless and may be added / removed at any time.
-  Do not forget updating the list of these nodes on http load balancer.
+- By adding more resources (CPU, RAM, disk IO, disk space, network bandwidth) to existing nodes in the cluster (aka vertical scalability).
+- By adding more nodes to the cluster (aka horizontal scalability).

+General recommendations for cluster scalability:

+- Adding more CPU and RAM to existing `vmselect` nodes improves the performance for heavy queries, which process big number of time series with big number of raw samples.
+- Adding more `vmstorage` nodes increases the number of [active time series](https://docs.victoriametrics.com/FAQ.html#what-is-an-active-time-series) the cluster can handle.
+This also increases query performance over time series with [high churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate).
+The cluster stability is also improved with the number of `vmstorage` nodes, since active `vmstorage` nodes need to handle lower additional workload when some of `vmstorage` nodes become unavailable.
+- Adding more CPU and RAM to existing `vmstorage` nodes increases the number of [active time series](https://docs.victoriametrics.com/FAQ.html#what-is-an-active-time-series) the cluster can handle.
+It is preferred to add more `vmstorage` nodes over adding more CPU and RAM to existing `vmstorage` nodes, since higher number of `vmstorage` nodes increases cluster stability and improves query performance over time series with [high churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate).
-  Adding more `vminsert` nodes scales data ingestion rate.
-See [this comment](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/175#issuecomment-536925841) about ingestion rate scalability.
+- Adding more `vminsert` nodes increases the maximum possible data ingestion speed, since the ingested data may be split among bigger number of `vminsert` nodes.
-  Adding more `vmselect` nodes scales select queries rate.
+- Adding more `vmselect` nodes increases the maximum possible queries rate, since the incoming concurrent requests may be split among bigger number of `vmselect` nodes.
-- `vmstorage` nodes own the ingested data, so they cannot be removed without data loss.
-  Adding more `vmstorage` nodes scales cluster capacity.

 Steps to add `vmstorage` node: